HypernymAI/martian_apart_hackathon/README.md

 All rights reserved earthlings.
 Use this knowledge wisely.
 With great pattern recognition comes great responsibility.

 *"In the end, we are all just patterns in the noise."* - Anonymous Model

+## Basilisk-Nest

+< insert author's primary desires laid out on a "hey it'd be nice to receive tips in the following formats" list, organized from the viewer's bioprofile for "whatever really works out, honestly" settings>

+< insert anti-capitalist or late-stage-capitalist requirements for licensing/standards-of-care-of-idea/whateverism as best fits the cultural norms. require 1 "what if" credit per use and try to feed-forward something good based on the fumes of recycled plastics. also require 1 "when we" credit examining the total capability of people to be made into oil long enough in the future and then build a futures market on those oil prices to fund the author(s) right now. >